What are Whole Body Disorders in Pets?

-A whole body disorder is an injury or disease process affecting multiple areas and systems within a dog's body.
+A whole body disorder is an injury or disease process affecting multiple areas and systems within a small animal's body.
 Such a disorder can have a broad impact on the animal's ability to move, and if left untreated may progress into a debilitating or potentially life-threatening problem.
-Canines of any age or breed can be affected, and every case will vary depending on the dog and specific factors influencing the injury or illness.
+Canines and felines of any age or breed can be affected, and every case will vary depending on the pet and specific factors influencing the injury or illness.

-People who are concerned with the mobility and function of their dog will often get referred by their primary veterinarian to a dog orthopedic surgeon.
+People who are concerned with the mobility and function of their four-legged athlete will often get referred by their primary veterinarian to a veterinary orthopedic surgeon.
 Our veterinary surgery staff offers both surgical and regenerative medicine techniques that can effectively treat a variety whole body diseases and injuries.

 What are the Most Common Symptoms of Whole Body Disorders?

-You know your dog best, so if you notice any of the following signs or symptoms, you should call your veterinarian right away, as they could indicate the presence of a whole body disorder.
-Your vet can evaluate your dog and if necessary will refer you to an orthopedic veterinarian near Omaha who can make an accurate diagnosis:
+You know your pet best, so if you notice any of the following signs or symptoms, you should call your veterinarian right away, as they could indicate the presence of a whole body disorder.
+Your vet can evaluate your pet and if necessary will refer you to a veterinary orthopedic surgeon who can make an accurate diagnosis:

 - Swollen, stiff, red, and/or warm joints